The Plug-In Hybrid: A More Perfect Union

 We’re all looking to do more to reduce our carbon footprint, and using cleaner transportation is a huge opportunity to make a difference.
 While not free of tail-pipe emissions, a plug-in hybrid largely relies on (increasingly cleaner) electricity.
 It’s not just cleaner to drive on grid electricity in all 50 states, it’s cheaper too.

-Right now, gas is hovering close to $3/gallon, while the Department of Energy places the eGallon at the equivalent of $1.15/gallon.
+Right now, gas across the USA is nearly $3/gallon, while the Department of Energy places the eGallon at the equivalent of $1.16/gallon.
 Why stop there?
 The savings grow even further if you pair a PHEV with solar.
 Solar and EVs work synergistically to accelerate your ROI, and together they deliver a fixed fueling cost of $0.71/gallon over the lifetime of your solar array.